Featured articles en vedette Artículos Artigos destacados Ausgewählte Artikel Articoli in evidenza

 Equalize is thus a contemporary illustration of the new power dynamics between controllers and controlled in the era of “Surveillance Capitalism”[1].
 Zuboff, when she wrote the book a few years ago, hoped that capitalism was reformable; today a striking fact seems to disprove this assumption once and for all: the rise to power of Elon Musk.

-As recounted by those who have been able to make forays into the future,[2] Musk's smashing arrival in the spheres of governance seals the entanglement between the state and techno-tycoons or techno-oligarchs, whatever.
+As recounted by those who have been able to make forays into the future,[2] Musk's smashing arrival in the spheres of governance seals the entanglement between the state and techno-tycoons or techno-oligarchs, whatever you want to call them.
 Since the days of the industrial era, big business has been used to acquire and control the then mainstream media but now we are witnessing an unprecedented quantum leap.
 The seventeen billion impressions generated by Musk alone with his tweets during the election campaign exert a biopolitical influence incomparable even to that of the precursor Berlusconi with his electric media à la Mc Luhan.
 It is precisely the possession of enormous amounts of data that enables the platforms of neurocapitalism, largely autonomous in defining their own rules of operation, to exert relevant influence on narratives, perceptions, emotions and decisions.
 This power actively shapes elections, markets and even personal relationships, redefining their dynamics and directing their developments in profound and pervasive ways.

 Now, returning to Equalize, it is not surprising that, in such a global context, intermediary actors are also emerging as new centers of private power.
 Through the use of artificial intelligence, data mining and hacking, they are managing to turn information into a tool of coercion and control.